-Section 6.04 Ex Parte Communications.
+Section 8.04 Ex Parte Communications.

-- (a) No ex parte communication relative to the action(s) being considered by the Commission, or a threat or offer of reward shall be made, before a decision is rendered, to any member of the Commission by or on behalf of the Applicant or Licensee, or any legal representative or counsel of the Applicant or Licensee. - (b) Nothing in this Section shall prohibit the Applicant, Licensee or its authorized agent from communicating with the Commission's legal counsel, its investigators or other authorized agents. - (c) Any member of the Commission who receives an ex parte communication shall immediately report such communication to the Commission's legal counsel. - (d) For purposes of this Section only, the action(s) being considered by the Commission shall be those matters identified in the written notice as provided in Section 6.03(a) of this Ordinance, as well as any other matters that are actually considered by the Commission during a hearing.
+- (a) No ex parte communication relative to the action(s) being considered by the Commission, or a threat or offer of reward shall be made, before a decision is rendered, to any member of the Commission by or on behalf of the Applicant or Licensee, or any legal representative or counsel of the Applicant or Licensee. - (b) Nothing in this Section shall prohibit the Applicant, Licensee or its authorized agent from communicating with the Commission's legal counsel, its investigators or other authorized agents. - (c) Any member of the Commission who receives an ex parte communication shall immediately report such communication to the Commission's legal counsel. - (d) For purposes of this Section only, the action(s) being considered by the

+Commission shall be those matters identified in the written notice as provided in Section 8.03(a) of this Ordinance, as well as any other matters that are actually considered by the Commission during a hearing.
 All matters identified in the written notice shall be subject to the prohibition against ex parte communications.
-All matters not identified in the written notice that are considered by the Commission during a hearing become subject to the prohibition against ex parte communications as soon as they are discussed during the hearing. - (e) The Commission shall have the power to impose any sanction pursuant to this Chapter upon its determination that an Applicant or Licensee has made an ex parte communication in violation of this Section.
+All matters not identified in the written notice that are considered by the Commission during a hearing become subject to the prohibition against ex parte communications as soon as they are discussed during the hearing.

+(e) The Commission shall have the power to impose any sanction pursuant to this Chapter upon its determination that an Applicant or Licensee has made an ex parte communication in violation of this Section.

-Section 6.05 Appearance through Counsel.
+Section 8.05 Appearance through Counsel.

-- (a) Parties to all hearings governed by this Chapter may appear personally or through an attorney, except that a party must personally attend any hearing on the merits unless his attendance has been waived, in writing, by the Commission. - (b) When a party has appeared through an attorney, service of all notices, motions, orders, decisions and other papers shall thereafter be made upon the attorney, unless the party requests otherwise in writing. - (c) When a party is represented by an attorney, the attorney shall sign all motions, notices, requests, and other papers on behalf of the party, including a request for subpoenas. - (d) Upon the establishment of a Eastern Band of Cherokee Indians Bar, any attorney appearing before the Commission must be duly admitted and licensed by the Eastern Band of Cherokee Indians Bar to practice law on the Tribe's Reservation or before this Commission.
-Until such Bar is established any attorney appearing before the Commission must be duly admitted and licensed by the State of North Carolina Bar to practice law.
+(a) Parties to all hearings governed by this Chapter may appear personally or through an attorney, except that a party must personally attend any hearing on the merits unless his/her attendance has been waived, in writing, by the Commission.

+- (b) When a party has appeared through an attorney, service of all notices, motions, orders, decisions and other papers shall thereafter be made upon the attorney, unless the party requests otherwise in writing. - (c) When a party is represented by an attorney, the attorney shall sign all motions, notices, requests, and other papers on behalf of the party, including a request for subpoenas. - (d) Any attorney appearing before the Commission must be duly admitted to practice law in the Tribal Court of the Confederated Salish and Kootenai Tribes.

-Section 6.06 Discovery Procedures for Enforcement Hearings.
+Section 8.06 Discovery Procedures for Enforcement Hearings.